-Romans grew wheat on these vast fields and then brought the grain here to the mega watermill.
+Romans grew wheat on these vast fields, and brought the grain here to the mega watermill.
 Cutting through this bluff, the water from this aqueduct provided power to produce enough flour each day to feed 12,000 hungry Romans.

-After being a trading center for centuries, Arles became a sleepy place of little importance in the 1700s.
-Allied bombers destroyed much of the city in World War II.
+After being a trading center for centuries, Arles became a sleepy town of little importance in the 1700s.
+Allied bombs destroyed much of the city in World War II.
 But today, Arles thrives again.

-Twice a week, Arles' ring road erupts into an open-air market of flowers, ready-for-ratatouille baskets of produce and everything but car traffic.
-Join in, try the olives...sniff that Provence lavender.
+Twice a week, Arles’ ring road erupts into an open-air market of flowers, ready-for-ratatouille baskets of produce, and everything but car traffic.
+Join in, try the olives…sniff that lavender of Provence.

 The beauty of this market is its international flavor, reflecting how Provence remains a crossroads of Mediterranean cultures…Paella from Spain, fragrant mint leaves for tea, spices from North Africa.

-Rick: This is the traditional aperitif here in Provence.
-It's a mix or blend of anise and another herbs and you cut it dilute it according to taste.
-They serve it with a carafe of water it's almost a tradition before a meal to get together with good friends and enjoy a pastis.
+This is the traditional aperitif here in Provence.
+It’s a mix or blend of anise and other herbs and you cut it, dilute it, according to taste.
+They serve it with a carafe of water.
+It’s almost a tradition here before a meal to get together with good friends and enjoy a pastis.

-While the grand city of Rome could afford exotic beasts like tigers and lions from far away lands, smaller towns like Arles made do with snarly local beasts...wild boar, bears and so on.
-Like in Nîmes, the arena in Arles is still used for concerts, bullfights and other spectacles.
+While the grand city of Rome could afford exotic beasts like tigers and lions from faraway places, smaller towns like Arles made do with snarly local beast like wild boar, bears, and so on.
+Like in Nîmes, the arena in Arles is still used for concerts, bullfights, and other spectacles.

-In tumultuous medieval times, locals bricked up the arches and turned the stadium into a fortified town — with over a hundred humble homes crammed within its circular defenses.
+In tumultuous medieval times, locals bricked up the arches turning the stadium into a fortified town — over a hundred humble homes were crammed within its circular defenses.
 Three of its medieval towers survive.

-We're staying at Hôtel le Calendal.
-The friendly staff speaks English — not unusual in Provence.
+We’re staying at Hôtel Calendal.
+The friendly staff speaks English — not unusual here in Provence.
 Its rooms are quiet and comfy — and many come with views.
-Guests enjoy Internet access, an enticing breakfast buffet and the shady, Provençal chic courtyard.
+Guests enjoy Internet access, an enticing breakfast buffet, and the shady, Provençal chic courtyard.
 The Calendal provides just the mix of comfort and economy I look for when researching my guidebooks.

-Nearby, the Arlatan Museum was founded to give locals an appreciation of their cultural roots.
-And around here that starts with ancient Rome — the building itself seems to embrace an evocative old temple.
+Nearby, the Arlaten museum was founded to give locals an appreciation of their cultural roots.
+That starts with ancient Rome — the building itself seems to embrace an evocative old temple.

-Visitors enjoy an intimate look at Provençal folk culture including traditional dress from the 18th and 19th centuries.
+Visitors enjoy an intimate look at Provençal folk culture and that includes traditional dress from the 18th and 19th centuries.

-Provençal traditions are remembered: Here a wealthy woman just had a baby and is visited by friends bringing gifts representing physical and moral qualities — hoping the baby will be full as an egg, wise as salt and straight as a match.
+Provençal traditions are remembered: Here a wealthy woman just had a baby and is visited by friends bringing gifts representing physical and moral qualities — they hope the baby will be full as an egg, wise as salt, and straight as a match.

 Perhaps Arles most famous resident was a Dutchman — Vincent van Gogh.
-He was 35 years old when he arrived in Arles in 1888 and it was here that he discovered the light that inspired in him an explosion of creativity.
+He was 35 when he moved here in 1888, and he discovered the light that inspired in him an explosion of creativity.

-Van Gogh, coming from the gray skies and flatlands of Holland and Paris was inspired by everything Provençal.
-He claimed, "the whole future of art is to be found in the South of France."
+Van Gogh, coming from the gray skies and flatlands of Holland and Paris was inspired by everything Provençal — he claimed, “the whole future of art is to be found here in the South of France.”
 Here in Arles, nearly everywhere you turn, you see scenes that could have inspired Van Gogh.
-While here he worked in a flurry, producing more paintings than at any other period of his too-brief career — nearly 200 canvases in just over a year.
+While here he worked in a flurry, producing more paintings than at any other period in his too-brief career — nearly 200 canvases in just over a year.

 You can still visit the places that inspired him like this hospital courtyard.
-While all Van Gogh left in Arles was a chunk of his ear — you won't find any paintings — his legacy continues at the Fondation Van Gogh.
-It features a stimulating collection of works by contemporary artists paying homage to Van Gogh through their thought-provoking interpretations of Vincents' work.
+While all Van Gogh left in Arles was a chunk of his ear — you won’t find any paintings — his legacy continues at the Foundation Van Gogh.
+It features a stimulating collection of works by contemporary artists paying homage to Van Gogh through their thought-provoking interpretations of Vincent’s work.